AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 To learn about the Connect-ServiceFabricCluster cmdlet, see [Connect-ServiceFabricCluster](https://msdn.microsoft.com/library/mt125938.aspx).

 ### Can I reuse the same Azure AD tenant in multiple clusters?
 Yes.
 But remember to add the URL of Service Fabric Explorer to your cluster (web) application.
-Otherwise, Service Fabric Explorer doesn’t work.
+Otherwise, Service Fabric Explorer doesn't work.

 ### Why do I still need a server certificate while Azure AD is enabled?
 FabricClient and FabricGateway perform a mutual authentication.
 During Azure AD authentication, Azure AD integration provides a client identity to the server, and the server certificate is used to verify the server identity.
 For more information about Service Fabric certificates, see [X.509 certificates and Service Fabric][x509-certificates-and-service-fabric].